 Vibration setting is adjusted within the range of 00-05.
 When it is switched to 0, vibration feature is completely disabled.
 If the vibration is at 01 level, the device provides long vibration signals and at 05 it provides short vibration signals.
 The magnitude of the vibration effect can vary according to the depth of the target and the swinging speed.
+Vibration setting is restored to the final setting when the device is turned off and on again.
 This setting is common in all search modes; change made in any mode also applies to the other modes.

 Vibration is not felt in the All Metal mode with weak signals; it will be felt as the signal gets stronger.
-In other words, vibration does not start at the depth that warning tones are heard but at a lesser depth.
+In other words, vibration does not start at the depth that warning tones are heard but at a lower depth.
 Therefore, if you perform search only with vibration and warning tones of the device are off, you can miss weaker and deeper signals.